serverless/event-gateway/README.md

 #### Invoke Event

 `invoke` is a built-in type of event allowing to call functions synchronously.

-#### System Events

-The Event Gateway emits system events allowing to react on internal events.
-Currently, only one internal event is emitted. `gateway.info.functionError` happens when function invocation failed.

-If you are looking for more system events, please comment [the corresponding issue](https://github.com/serverless/event-gateway/issues/215).

 ### Emit a Custom Event